SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 Generate a Payment Link that can be sent to the consumer via e-mail or SMS, so the consumer may pay at a later moment.
-Payment links can be implemented for all payment methods supporting Redirect to hosted payment page
+Payment links can be implemented for all payment instruments supporting Redirect to hosted payment page

 ### Technical Reference